IAM-WK/ArtificialAMF/src/examples/ReadMe.md

 The script can also be started either via your favorite IDE or the command line with specified arguments for the config file and the output folder:

-Python generate_from_config_file.py -f path/to/config/file -o path/to/output
+`Python generate_from_config_file.py -f path/to/config/file -o path/to/output
+`
 It is recommended to adapt the porosity-margin-parameters a bit (see script) if you don't want to save reiteration.
 Based on the randomness, it might be that the same config leads to slightly different porosity percentages.
-Thus, if your allowed porosity margin is too small, the generation iterartion will start until an image is found that matches the desired porosities.
+Thus, if your allowed porosity margin is too small, the generation iteration will start until an image is found that matches the desired porosities.

-## Generate published images
-This notebook also shows how to generate images based on a given config file.
-It generates the images that are included in the published paper.